 Given the list above, you can see just how complex the decision-making process can be when choosing the right colleges with civil engineering majors.
 While exploring colleges can be exciting, it’s a long process that requires you to make some very tough decisions!

 What Should I Major in for Civil Engineering?

-These degrees commonly feature courses focused on engineering, physics, math, statistics, and architectural planning and design, in addition to offering training in how to use the most common CAD (Computer Assisted Design) software programs employed by civil engineers.
+But you will also take physics, math, and statistics.
+Coursework in chemistry and architectural planning and design is also common at civil engineer universities.
+Additionally, you’ll get training in how to use the most common CAD (Computer Assisted Design) software programs employed by civil engineers.

 What Classes Should I Take in College to Become a Civil Engineer?

 Most civil engineers working in the construction industry have a bachelor’s degree.
 Some recruiters have begun looking for candidates who have also completed a master’s degree.
 In graduate programs, you’ll typically specialize to a greater extent in one particular subfield of civil engineering.
 In a bachelor’s degree program at colleges for civil engineers, however, you should choose electives that will help build your foundational knowledge in all areas relating to the profession.